TeamFAPS/PSVita-RE-tools/README.md

 	2. Launch the application and configure your settings.
 Be sure to save.
 	3. Add net_logging_mgr.skprx to your config.txt
 	4. Run NetDbgLogPc.exe
+	4.5.
+To use on linux, cuevavirus has provided the following netcat command:
 	5. Reboot.
 	Note: If the plugin is already installed and you wish to update the configuration, you may use Update Configuration (along with saving it) without rebooting your system.